-At our Center we believe awareness, prevention, and education are, like therapy, important components of good mental health.
-Therefore, the Counseling & Testing Center staff members offer a wide variety of outreach both on and off campus.
-This outreach consists of presentations and trainings in classes, to student groups, with faculty and staff, for local school systems, and to various community groups.
-Presentations include such topics as suicide prevention, sexual assault awareness, GLBT issues, eating disorders, healthy relationships, managing stress, diversity, personality types, psychological disorders, etc. If you would like more details on our programs or topics, or to request a presentation, please contact us.
-We would be happy to work with you, for more information please contact Betsy Pierce.
+At our Center we believe awareness, prevention, and education are, like therapy, important components of mental health.
+Therefore, the Counseling & Testing Center staff members offer a wide variety of outreaches--both on and off campus.
+Outreaches consist of presentations and trainings in classes, to student groups, with faculty and staff, for local school systems, and to various community groups.
+Presentations include such topics as suicide prevention, sexual assault awareness, LGBTQIA issues, eating disorders, healthy relationships, managing stress, diversity, personality types, psychological disorders, etc. If you would like more details on our programs/topics or to request a presentation, please contact Betsy Pierce or our office at 270-745-3159.
+We would be happy to work with you!

 Outreach Topics Include:

 Identifying Stress & Burnout

 Sexual Assault Awareness/Green Dot

 Anxiety & Depression

 Request Our Outreach Services

 To request our outreach services, please contact Betsy Pierce or contact our office at 270-745-3159.